 Okay, so now that you know the proper way to breathe through your belly, you’re ready to utilize the 4-7-8 method.

 - Breathe in through your nose for 4 seconds.

 - Exhale through your mouth for 8 seconds.

 And one of the reasons you feel more relaxed is because of the improvements in your hormones and brain chemicals, caused by this slower, breathing pattern.

-I’ve got more information about improving anxiety, worry, depression, and your overall mood, with a few important resources, links, and articles.
+I’ve got more information about improving anxiety, worry, and your overall mood, with a few important resources, links, and articles.
 Make sure you check them out right now while it’s fresh on your mind.

 And make sure you practice belly breathing at least once or twice daily, especially when driving in traffic and also before bed to help you sleep.